 Prep time: 5 minutes

 Cooking time: 15 minutes

 Chop the garlic and wash dandelion greens.
 Heat up a large pan, pour in a tablespoon of olive oil and cook the garlic and dandelion greens until they’re nicely wilted.
 Meanwhile, whisk the eggs in a separate bowl and stir in flour, milk, salt and pecorino and pour in the pan, mixing it with the dandelion greens.
 Cook until the bottom separates from the pan as if you were making a pancake, then flip it over and cook on the other side for a few minutes more.
 Serve with a freshly ground black pepper and enjoy!

 Frtalja is a hearty meal on it’s own with a soup or a side salad, or it can serve as a side dish.
 It’s also still pretty nice when its cool, so it makes for a great and simple take-to-work lunch as well.
-This recipe is enough for about 2-3 people if you also include a side dish.

 Since frtalja is practically an omelette, this is obviously not much of an epic original recipe, but rather what I hope will become a discussion of egg stuff and foraging.
 I love how every country has their own version of an omelette and their own name for it, so come share in the comments!
 What are the typical spring greens people forage in your country?
 And what’s your particular egg dish?